 This is a favorite activity with my kids and their friends.
 Get out some Nerf guns and they will chase each other around for hours.

 Put masking tape or duct tape on the floor to make a hopscotch board (or draw it outside with sidewalk chalk).
 Then use a plastic lid or coin as a hoppy taw.
-Most kids have never played hopscotch so now’s a great time for them to learn to play.
+Most kids have never played hopscotch so now’s a great time for them to learn to play a new indoor game.

 This is a good creative activity for outside.
 Kids love using sidewalk chalk to create all sorts of pictures and games.
 If you don’t have sidewalk chalk, you can easily have the same type of activity by using a bucket of water and either a paint brush or a sponge.
 Using water is a lot less messy, and kids like watching the pictures appear and then disappear when the water dries.